 - Reckless driving (includes speeding and other violations of Arkansas traffic laws)

 - Driving under the influence of drugs or alcohol

 - Driving a vehicle with defective or malfunctioning equipment

 As Arkadelphia grows, so does the number of car accidents that occur every year.
 Though they are largely preventable, car accidents can cause physical, emotional, and financial harm to the victim.
 Get the financial compensation you deserve by retaining a skilled Arkadelphia car accident lawyer.

-Compensation in an Arkadelphia Car Accident Lawsuit
+Compensation in a Nearby Arkadelphia Car Accident Lawsuit

 A motor vehicle crash can result in significant financial, physical, and emotional harm.
 If you suffered losses in a major car accident in Arkadelphia, you may be entitled to compensation.
 Examples of damages available that may be available include:

 - Compensation for future, current, and past medical expenses

 - Costs of rehabilitation